Bring an adult

 One of the volunteers, Holly, took me over to a group of Scouts who were busy making food hampers.
 The Scouts were packing food into boxes they’d decorated in Christmas wrapping paper, and they were writing little notes in Christmas cards for each one.

 Once the food hampers were made, I went along with the Dave, Holly, Sue and the Scouts in their minibus.
-We delivered the hampers to elderly people in the village who had been alone all the way through COVID.
+We delivered the hampers to elderly people in the village who live at home alone.
 At each address, we chatted, sang some Christmas songs with them and shared some mince pies.

 The whole day was absolutely brilliant.
 I could see from smiles on the elderly folks faces when they were chatting to the Scouts that it had made their Christmas.
 On the way back to the venue, the minibus was buzzing with all the chatter from the Scouts about each person they had met and the stories they had told them.